fernando850/Portfolio/README.md

 # Portfolio
-Hi, I am Fernando, this repository contains some of the projects I have completed for hobby and self learning purposes.
+Hi, I am Fernando, these are some of the projects I have completed for hobby and self learning purposes.

 ## Project 1: Finding the 15 best brazilian Real Estates